emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

 ### Example

-In the EMQ X management console **WebSocket** page, use clientid `sub_client` to establish the connection and publish multiple messages to the topic `upstream_topic`.
-For each message, EMQ X will persists the two records(the message list and the message details).
+In the EMQX management console **WebSocket** page, use clientid `sub_client` to establish the connection and publish multiple messages to the topic `upstream_topic`.
+For each message, EMQX will persists the two records(the message list and the message details).

 ### Message list

-EMQ X persists the message list as the message id to the `mqtt:msg:{topic}` Redis collection:
+EMQX persists the message list as the message id to the `mqtt:msg:{topic}` Redis collection:

 ```bash
 ## Obtain all message id in the upstream_topic topic collection